Fanfic: Strategic Cyborg Evangelion

 - Establishing Character Moment

-- In the first five chapters, Kaworu looked like a typical teenage robot pilot.
-Then comes chapter 6 and Sachiel finds out the hard way just how deep Kaworu's resentment of those who misuse their power runs.
+- Then comes chapter 6 and Sachiel finds out the hard way just how deep Kaworu's resentment of those who misuse their power runs.

 - Chapter 16 gave one to Zeruel, of all people.
 When Sahaquiel insults a heavily injured Shamshel for running away, Zeruel comes to his sister's defense by challenging Sahaquiel to a duel.